-The Wetzel Lab studies the ecological interactions among plants, insect herbivores, and predators and parasitoids.
-We focus on how variability—both biological and environmental—influences the dynamics of insect herbivore populations and their interactions with plants and predators.
+Every organism grows and reproduces best under specific biological and environmental conditions.
+Yet a quick look outside reveals a world that is astoundingly variable, both in biological diversity and environmental heterogeneity.
+Organisms face massive fluctuations in temperature, food quality, predation risk, and other key factors, and they only rarely experience their optimal conditions.
+The Wetzel Lab studies how biological diversity and environmental variability influence insect herbivores and their interactions with plants and predators.
 We strive to link patterns at population and community scales with mechanisms at the organismal scale.
-We do this by using mathematical and statistical modeling to integrate field and lab data across scales including plant chemistry, insect physiology and behavior, and population and community ecology.
-The lab also places an emphasis on using meta-analysis and synthesis to search for general answers to fundamental ecological questions.
+We do this by using mathematical and statistical modeling to integrate field and lab data, including plant chemistry, insect physiology and behavior, and population and community ecology.
+The lab also places an emphasis on using meta-analysis, synthesis, and global collaboration to search for general answers to fundamental ecological questions.

-We work in both natural and agricultural ecosystems and strive to answer fundamental biological questions that have implications for environmental problems.
+We work in both natural and agricultural ecosystems and tackle fundamental biological questions that have implications for environmental problems, particularly agricultural sustainability and responses to climate change.
 Our research in agricultural systems has suggested new ways to enhance agricultural sustainability and reduce reliance on pesticides.
 Our research in natural systems examines how climate change is influencing population dynamics and predator-prey interactions.

 Herbivores in natural ecosystems have to cope with astounding diversity and variability in plant defenses and nutrients.
 Herbivores in agricultural ecosystems, in contrast, experience plant populations that are unnaturally homogeneous.
 Recent genetic studies indicate that plant genetic diversity has a profound and often negative influence on herbivore density.
 This work has contributed to calls for using plant diversity to manage agricultural pests as well as increasing attention to within-species genetic variation in natural systems.
 But the specific plant traits and the biological mechanisms underlying the effects of plant genetic diversity on insects, however, are poorly understood because the literature on plant-herbivore interactions focuses mostly on plant traits means.
 The Wetzel Lab is using lab, greenhouse, and field experiments, as well as meta-analysis, to understand how plant trait diversity and variability influence insect herbivore population dynamics and predator-prey interactions.
 We are linking patterns of population dynamics to diversity and variability in specific plant traits, representing a major advance in our understanding of the links between plant functional traits and insect ecology.